SimpleSimonsSolutions/NodeMCUWebServer/README.md

 WiFi.lua - does not yet exist.
 Will be a "port" of WiFiInfo, but currently just 404 testing. ;)

-There are a few little utility programs that I've not been able to find anywhere else - maybe I've reinvented the wheel. printfile.lua - parameter is the filename (duh) WiFiInfo.lua - prints all current wifi status it can find.
+There are a few little utility programs that I've not been able to find anywhere else (maybe I've reinvented the wheel): printfile.lua - parameter is the filename (duh) WiFiInfo.lua - prints all current wifi status it can find.